HobbitHacker/Q3270/BACKLOG.md

 - Rework code pages
 - Introduction of new code pages
 - Invalid data stream handling (PROG 705 eg)
+- Make use of a function registry for keyboard shortcuts

 ### Long-term ###